open-formulieren/open-forms/docs/configuration/registration/zgw.rst

    * **Objects API - Objecttype version**: Fill in the default version of the OBJECTTYPE in the Objecttypes API. *For example:* ``1``

 #.
 You can map a form variable with a Zaak property (eigenschap) by clicking the related button (*Map variables to case properties*).
    A modal will open where you have to choose the variable along with providing a valid property name.
-Both fields should be provided in order to create a connection.
+Both fields must be provided in order to create a mapping.

 #.
 Click **Opslaan**